 On October 14, 2008, the President signed the Inspector General Reform Act of 2008, Public Law 110-409.
-The 2008 Act amends the previous IG Act of 1978 to enhance the independence of the Inspectors General, to create a Council of the Inspectors General on Integrity and Efficiency, and for other purposes.
+The 2008 Act amends the previous IG Act of 1978 by enhancing the independence of the Inspectors General and creating a Council of the Inspectors General on Integrity and Efficiency.

-This semiannual report summarizes the OIG's major activities, initiatives, and results for the six-month period ending September 30, 2009.
-After the retirement of the former Inspector General in January 2009, the OIG consisted of two auditors until June 2009, when a new auditor was hired.
-To assist with the workload, a contractor was hired to provide assistance one day a week.
-There is no investigator on the staff.
-In order to provide a reactive investigative capability, we have a Memorandum of Understanding with the Inspector General of the General Services Administration (GSA) whereby the GSA's OIG agrees to provide investigative coverage for us on a reimbursable basis as needed.
+This semiannual report summarizes the OIG's major activities, initiatives, and results for the sixmonth period ending September 30, 2011.
+The OIG consists of four full-time positions, the Inspector General and three auditors.
+Currently, there are three staff members on board.
+The OIG is actively recruiting to fill an auditor's position.
+There is no investigator or general counsel on the staff.
+To provide a reactive investigative capability, we have a Memorandum of Understanding with the Inspector General of the General Services Administration (GSA) whereby the GSA's OIG agrees to provide investigative coverage for us on a reimbursable basis as needed.
 (No investigative coverage from GSA was needed during the recent six-month period.)
-We also have a Memorandum of Understanding with the National Science Foundation's (NSF) Office of Inspector General that details procedures to be used for providing the OIG with legal services pursuant to the new requirements reflected in the 2008 Act.
-An NSF OIG staff member has been assigned to provide such services on an as-needed basis.
+We also have a Memorandum of Understanding with the National Credit Union Administration's (NCUA) Office of Inspector General that details procedures to be used for providing the OIG with legal services pursuant to the new requirements reflected in the 2008 Act.
+An NCUA OIG staff member has been assigned to provide such services on an as-needed basis.